 - Prepare all of the ingredients.

 - Get a bowl and combine the cubed fish and the 3/4 cup vinegar.
-Mix them well and let it stand for 2 minutes.
+Mix them well and let them stand for 2 minutes.
 Afterward, drain the vinegar while slightly squeezing out the fish cubes.
-(This ‘washing’ procedure will help reduce the fishy smell).

 Notes